 Make the Butter, brown sugar maple syrup, apple sauce mixture

-- Melt butter with brown sugar and maple syrup in a pan over low heat, add the applesauce, and stir.12 ounce Maple Syrup, 16 ounce Brown Sugar, 16 ounce apple sauce, 8 ounce Butter
+- Melt butter with brown sugar and maple syrup in a pan over low heat, add the applesauce, and stir.12 ounce maple syrup, 16 ounce Brown Sugar, 16 ounce apple sauce, 8 ounce butter, salted

 Make the oat, coconut mixture

 - Preheat oven at convection to 350F.
 Line half sheet pan with parchment paper.
 In a large bowl, pour the melted brown sugar, maple syrup,apple sauce and butter over the oats.
 Add the shredded coconut, mix well, and spread the mixture on the prepared sheet pan.
 With a spatula press the oat mixture evenly into the sheet pan.
 The mixture should be firm.6 ounce coconut, 3.5 Lb Oats

 Bake the flapjacks

 - Bake the flapjacks for 20 minutes in a convection oven or until golden brown.
 After 20 minutes in the oven, the flapjacks will firm up - so don't overbake or they will turn really hard.
 Let the baked flapjacks cool until firm.

 - Place the chocolate chips in a bowl over a warm water bath to melt.
 Using a spoon, drizzle the flapjacks evenly with the melted chocolate.
 Once cooled, cut the flapjacks with a serrated knife; into 5x6 squares using a serrated knife creates a clean-cut and the flapjacks look so much better3.5 Lb Oats

 Using a good quality pure maple syrup makes all the difference.
 Feel free to add cranberries, raisins, or sunflower seeds to the flapjacks to add a different twist.
 Flapjacks can be stored in the refrigerator however they are best served at room temperature.